powerfulseal/powerfulseal/docs/contribute.md

 ## Docs

-We use plain Markdown and Github Pages for the documentation.
-If you want to have a local environment [this](https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) is a good explanation.
+We use Jekyll for the documentation.
+In order to host/generate the docs locally, you have to follow [this](https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll) tutorial.